2016 Pittsburgh Panthers football team: Marshall

-A once seemingly insurmountable four-touchdown lead gone against resilient Marshall on Saturday night, Pittsburgh could have played it safe and tried to hold on.
-Not this time.
-Up by just a field goal and facing third down near midfield, Pitt quarterback Nathan Peterman lobbed a deep ball to Jester Weah down the sideline.
+A four-touchdown lead gone against Marshall on Saturday night, Pittsburgh could have played it safe.
+Up by a field goal and facing third down near midfield, Pitt quarterback Nathan Peterman lobbed a deep ball to Jester Weah down the sideline.
 The junior wide receiver pulled it in over a defender and raced to the end zone for a 54-yard touchdown with 1:04 remaining and the Panthers pulled away late for a 43–27 win.

 "I loved it when they called the play," Weah said.
 "I knew I had the ability to make the play.
 I just had to go out there and just do it."
 And help Pitt (3–2) avoid another late meltdown.
 Two weeks after giving up the go-ahead touchdown with 2:18 to play in a loss at Oklahoma State and seven days after a 13-point fourth-quarter lead turned into a last-second loss at North Carolina, the Panthers appeared in trouble again when Marshall's Keion Davis scored on a 1-yard run with 4:01 to play to pull the Thundering Herd (1–3) within 30–27.

 After falling to the Tar Heels, Pitt coach Pat Narduzzi said his team couldn't afford to become predictable in late-game situations.
 Offensive coordinator Matt Canada was listening.
 Peterman hit Scott Orndoff on third down to extend the drive before Peterman's second touchdown of the game let the Panthers exhale.
 "The best thing is we made plays when we needed to at the end," Narduzzi said.
 Peterman finished with a season-high 280 yards passing and two scores.
 Weah caught seven passes for 176 yards and freshman Chawntez Moss ran for 97 yards.
 Pitt outgained the Thundering Herd 532–344.
 Still, it wasn't exactly easy.
 Marshall quarterback Chase Litton returned after missing a loss to Louisville last week and threw for 240 yards with two touchdowns and an interception.
 Michael Clark caught four passes for 147 yards, including an 83-yard touchdown as part of Marshall's methodical rally, one that hardly seemed possible after an opening 30 minutes in which Pitt did whatever it wanted.

 Pitt entered the game with the 127th-ranked pass defense in the nation, next-to-last in the FBS.
 While Litton and Clark heated up in the second half, the Panthers got in the final word.
 Cornerback Avonte Maddox, picked on repeatedly by opponents over the last three weeks, returned a Litton pass 33 yards for a score on the game's final play.
 "Avonte Maddox needed that", Narduzzi said.
 Pitt gets back into ACC action when it hosts Georgia Tech next Saturday.